Glucora/Ai-Powered-System-for-Continuous-Glucose-Monitoring-and-Automated-Insulin-Delivery/README.md

 * System status and AI prediction indicators

 All critical information is available on a single screen to minimize navigation and allow users to quickly understand their condition.

+**AI Prediction & Glucose Trend Analysis**
+This screen focuses on AI-driven glucose forecasting.
+Predicted future glucose levels are displayed alongside historical readings, allowing users to compare current values with expected trends and identify potential risks early.

+The model operates in the background, while the UI translates predictions into an understandable visual format.

+**Recommendations & Insights**
+Based on the predicted glucose trajectory, the system generates contextual insights and recommendations.
+This screen explains why an alert or recommendation was generated, helping users understand the reasoning behind the AI output.
 ![Various Homepage Screenshots](Glucora%20UI/App%20interfaces.png)